jacobtomlinson/website/content/posts/2019/2019-08-25-why-your-profile-picture-is-important.md

 Currently my primary means of working with my colleagues is either via email (Outlook), Slack or GitHub and it is notoriously difficult to convey emotion and emphasis in a text only communication method.
 When we speak to someone face to face there are a whole bunch of physical queues that we do with our body language, facial expressions and tone of voice which add context and meaning to the words we are saying.

-Since switching to a text only medium I've noticed myself picking up these same social queues from the person's profile picture.
+Since switching to a text only medium I've noticed myself picking up these same social queues from profile pictures of the folks I'm speaking to.
 It is the only other thing to focus on while reading the words they've written.
 I've noticed this particularly strongly with people that I haven't spoken to in real life or by video call.
 Their profile picture is the only thing I have to frame who they are, their personality and their tone.
-When working in open source you speak to new people every day, so while you will build up a mental image of a direct colleague via video chats and occasional in person meetings, you are always going to be speaking to new people too.
+When working in open source you speak to new people every day, so while you will build up a mental image of a direct colleague via video chats and occasional in person meetings, you are always going to be speaking to new people and experiencing this.

-Therefore if a person's picture is friendly and welcoming then everything you say will be taken with a positive spin.
-If it is cold and professional then their words feel more critical.
+Therefore if a person's picture is friendly and welcoming then everything they say will be taken with a subtle positive spin.
+If it is cold and professional then their words may feel more critical.
 I'm by no means a body language expert but I wanted to break down what I think are some good guidelines for creating your profile picture in order to make communication easier, especially with people you haven't met yet.

 ## Have a profile picture